Do I need a Notary Public?

-Notaries can examine and authenticate a wide range of documents, including those listed below, witnessing or obtaining certified copies of these.
-The notaries’ role, which bears many similarities to the one undertaken in Roman times, is to check for fraud, that you understand the document(s) you are signing and that you are happy to do so.
+Notaries can examine and authenticate a wide range of documents, witnessing or obtaining certified copies of these.
+The notaries’ role is to check for fraud, that you understand the document(s) you are signing and that you are happy to do so.
 A notarised document will bear the notary’s signature and official seal of office.

-We can also handle legalisation requirements, whether at the Foreign & Commonwealth Office or any other relevant embassy/consulate.
+We provide a comprehensive legalisation service for our clients where required.
 These can be dealt with quickly using our London agent’s expedited service in cases of urgency.

 Please make an appointment by submitting an online enquiry and we will respond as quickly as possible.

 Appointments will normally take place at Blandy & Blandy’s offices at 33 Blagrave Street in Reading, unless we have arranged to meet you at one of the firm’s other offices.
 Subject to availability, appointments can also be arranged at Blandy & Blandy's offices in Henley-on-Thames and Wokingham.

 We will normally ask you to forward copies of any documents or communications with lawyers and/or bodies overseas in advance of this appointment.
 If the document is in any language other than English, we will usually require a translation.
 This is because the notary has to understand the document so as to be satisfied that you understand what it is that you are signing.
 The person who is signing the documents in question must attend the meeting in person and sign in the presence of the Notary.
 Please do not sign documents beforehand.

 Terms of Business | Suppliers Policy | Data Protection Policy | Privacy Notice | Data Processing Terms